-EU and International students are encouraged to apply for BA Acting (International) which provides a complete preparation for careers in acting tailored especially for international students.
+EU and international students are encouraged to apply for BA Acting (International) which provides a complete preparation for careers in acting tailored specifically for international students.

 “Everyone here has something positive to offer and East 15 allows everyone, no matter who they are, to express themselves and contribute to their art.
 Throughout my time on the BA Acting course, I was pushed far beyond my comfort zones and asked to explore areas of myself I hadn’t been conscious of.”

 Successful audition, plus